tc39/proposal-string-replaceall/README.md

 Champion: Mathias Bynens (Google, @mathiasbynens).

-This proposal is in stage 1 of [the TC39 process](https://tc39.github.io/process-document/).
+This proposal is at stage 1 of [the TC39 process](https://tc39.github.io/process-document/).

 ## Motivation